slerman12/UnifiedMLold/MISSION_STATEMENT.md

 In our code, we strive for:

-- Minimalism
+- *Minimalism*
-- Beauty
+- *Beauty*
-- Pedagogic clarity
+- *Pedagogic clarity*
-- SOTA performance
+- *SOTA performance*

 All 4.

 On a broader level:

-- Humanity before mechanization
+- *Humanity before mechanization*
-- Heart before calloused mind
+- *Heart before calloused mind*
-- The earth and trees, mountains and brooks, deer and caribou before industrialization
+- *The earth and trees, mountains and brooks, deer and caribou before industrialization*

 ## Our Pledge

-We will always put humanity, nature, and Mother Earth first, ahead in the queue before money, bottom line, propriety, or even the art itself.
+We will always __put humanity, nature, and Mother Earth first__, ahead in the queue before money, bottom line, propriety, or even the art itself.

-We will make technology that frees humankind to pursue the passions and callings of the spirit, not further enslave it beneath illusory mists of technological luxury.
+We will __make technology that frees humankind__ to pursue the passions and callings of the spirit, not further enslave it beneath illusory mists of technological luxury.

-We envision a world that is care-taken by AI, sustainably, efficiently, leaving no footprint of harm on the mental, physical, or spiritual spheres of biological existence.
+We envision a world that is __care-taken by AI, sustainably__, efficiently, leaving no footprint of harm on the mental, physical, or spiritual spheres of biological existence.